-Otic Pharma, Ltd. ("Otic") was founded in the State of Israel in 2008.
+Otic was founded in the State of Israel in 2008.
 In 2015, Otic established U.S. operations and moved its corporate headquarters to Irvine, California.
-In 2017, Otic consummated a reverse merger with Tokai Pharmaceuticals, Inc. ("Tokai"), a Delaware corporation that was incorporated on March 26, 2004, pursuant to which, among other things, Tokai purchased from Otic and its stockholders all of the common and preferred shares of Otic in exchange for the issuance of a certain number of shares of common stock of Tokai (the "Reverse Merger").
-Following the Reverse Merger, Tokai changed its name to Novus Therapeutics, Inc. Our executive offices are located at 19900 MacArthur Boulevard, Suite 550, Irvine, California 92612.
+In 2017, Otic consummated the Reverse Merger with Tokai Pharmaceuticals, Inc., a Delaware corporation that was incorporated on March 26, 2004 and subsequently changed its name to Novus Therapeutics, Inc. Our executive offices are located at 19900 MacArthur Boulevard, Suite 550, Irvine, California 92612.
 Our telephone number is (949) 238-8090 and our website is novustherapeutics.com.
 We do not incorporate the information on or accessible through our website into this Annual Report, and you should not consider any information on, or that can be accessed through, our website as part of this Annual Report on Form 10-K.

-You are advised to read this Annual Report on Form 10-K in conjunction with other reports and documents that we file from time to time with the Securities and Exchange Commission ("SEC").
-In particular, please read our definitive proxy statement, which will be filed with the SEC in connection with our 2020 annual meeting of stockholders, our quarterly reports on Form 10-Q and any current reports on Form 8-K that we may file from time to time.
+You are advised to read this Annual Report on Form 10-K in conjunction with other reports and documents that we file from time to time with the Securities and Exchange Commission (SEC).
+In particular, please read our definitive proxy statement, which will be filed with the SEC in connection with our 2019 annual meeting of stockholders, our quarterly reports on Form 10-Q and any current reports on Form 8-K that we may file from time to time.
 You may obtain copies of these reports after the date of this annual report directly from us or from the SEC at its website at www.sec.gov.
 We make our periodic and current reports available on our internet website, free of charge, as soon as reasonably practicable after such material is electronically filed with, or furnished to, the SEC.